 8. The Omega Report on Incinerators, Version 1 and Version 2.
-This is the oldest of the reports, on the Veolia Incinerator at Newhaven, produced almost entirely by my colleague Graham Ennis.
-It contains a note on the Thermal Depolymerisation alternative to incinerators.
+This is the oldest of the reports, on the Veolia Incinerator at Newhaven, produced almost entirely by my colleague Graham Ennis, with a note on the Thermal Depolymerisation alternative to incinerators.
 We now know of other alternatives.

 9. US Environmental Protection Agency Decision on CO2.
 The EPA decision on CO2 stimulated the e-mail discussion which follows in this document.

 10. Reducing Energy.
 Is it possible to halve energy consumption and retain our present style of life? e-mail discussion.

 11. Recession and Energy Projects. e-mail exchanges during December 2008 on the impact of the recession on energy infrastructure projects.